 Just for Fun:

-- Have a “leprechaun” visit your classroom each evening and cause some mischief for your students to find in the morning (you can also do this virtually by showing your "teaching area" to your students).
+- Have a “leprechaun” visit your classroom each evening and cause some mischief for your students to find in the morning.
 Classroom items can be rearranged, little leprechaun footprints can show up on the floor (green tempera paint works great and will easily wash away), or any other kind of havoc you can think of for the leprechaun to cause!
-You can even leave notes from the leprechaun on your board (or electronically sent to students via direct messaging); I write with my opposite hand so the students can’t tell it's my writing!
+You can even leave notes from the leprechaun on your board; I write with my opposite hand so the students can’t tell it's my writing!

 - Find videos on Discovery Education or other approved school video sites and show your children some Irish dancing.
 You might even have the students try some moves out, too.

-- Cut out some shamrocks (or have students make their own at home while learning virtually) and have them write positive messages to other teachers and staff in your building—or their family members, friends, or essential workers.
-You can then deliver them in secret so that the “leprechauns” can leave a little positive encouragement for others!
-Carson Dellosa provides some super cute St. Patrick's Day themed colorful cut-outs.
+- Share the luck by cutting out some shamrocks and have them write positive messages to other teachers, family members, and classmates.
+You can then deliver them in secret so that the “leprechauns” can leave positive encouragement for others that let them know how “lucky” each student feels to know them!
+Carson Dellosa provides some super cute shamrock classroom cutouts, but you can also use rainbow cutouts to stay on theme, too!